-Secondly, the sub-fund management performs a qualitative assessment of each issuer based on DWS internal research to determine if its products or services are directly or indirectly based on, provide or use a specific climate technology.
-The reference to climate technologies shall be understood in a broad sense including the value chain of solutions that help to avoid, reduce, or capture carbon emissions such as circular technologies (e.g. recycling), sustainable fuels (e.g. biofuel), renewable energy (from equipment manufacturer to renewable energy producer), energy storage, energy efficiency, enhancing solutions, carbon removal technologies, transportation (from electric vehicle to rails) or alternative proteins.
+solutions, carbon removal technologies, clean transportation (from electric vehicle to rails) or alternative proteins.
 This qualitative assessment is done at issuer level, considering their overall economic activities.
 There is no minimum threshold related to the proportion of their revenue share which shall be dedicated to provision or use of climate technologies in their business model.